bloominstituteoftechnology/DS-PreCourseWork/1-Intro to Google Colab and Python.md

 [![Google Colab](https://img.youtube.com/vi/nU9ymnQupjQ/0.jpg)](https://www.youtube.com/watch?v=nU9ymnQupjQ)

 Click on the image above to watch a short introduction to the main tool that we will be using during the course: [Google Colaboratory](https://research.google.com/).
-There is no assignment submission associated with this video, simply watch the video and then proceed to the next objective.
+There is no practice notebook associated with this video, simply watch the video and then proceed to the next objective.

-If you do not already have a Google Account, you can sign up for one [here:](http://accounts.google.com/signup)
+If you do not already have a Google Account, you can sign up for one [here.](http://accounts.google.com/signup)

 # Using notebooks with answer checks